Bill Spencer Jr.: Storylines

 At Brooke and Ridge's wedding, Carter, finds a poem he thinks represents Ridge and Brooke's relationship which happened to be Ridge and Katie's favorite poem, "Love's Philosophy".
 Katie and Ridge make eye contact with each other, and Katie faints, causing the wedding to be cancelled.
 To keep her mind off of her aborted wedding, Brooke decides to go with Hope on a business trip to Paris.
 After they come back, Katie tells Brooke she has feelings for Ridge and as Brooke is shocked, Ridge appears and agrees with Katie.
 Brooke then thinks it is cute that Katie has this "crush" but gets furious when Ridge claims they have true feelings.
 After Ridge leaves, Brooke and Katie argue about the situation and Brooke goes to Donna to talk.
 Donna tells her to go after Ridge however, Brooke fails to win back Ridge, as he left her to have sex with Katie.
 Bill later comes by and tells Brooke to let Ridge and Katie stay together, and asks her for another chance at them being together.
-On the day of Ridge and Brooke's wedding, Bill gets drunk and ends up sleeping with Quinn.
+On the day of Ridge and Brooke's wedding, Bill gets drunk and ends up having sex with Quinn.